Otholobium saxosum: Taxonomy

 As far as known, this species was first collected by the famous South African botanist Harry Bolus in 1904.
 Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, described it in 2017, and called it Otholobium saxosum.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species name saxosum means stony and refers to the rocky terrain where it naturally grows.

 Conservation, distribution and ecology

 Otholobium saxosum is considered an endangered species because less than 250 mature specimens can be found at the two locations where it is known to grow.
 Some habitat of this species has been lost to invasive alien plants and forestry plantations, but the decline has currently halted.
 It a pyrophytic species that can only be found flowering a few years following a fire.
-It is known from the Langeberg Mountains, in particular the surroundings of the Toll House at Garcia's Pass where it grows in a vegetation type called mountain fynbos on moist loamy soils on slopes facing south at an altitude of about 600 m.
+It is known from the Langeberg Mountains, in particular the surroundings of the Toll House at Garcia's Pass where it grows in a vegetation type called mountain fynbos on moist loamy soils on slopes facing south at an elevation of about 600 m.